-- Evidence that your investment has been obtain legally
+- Evidence that your investment has been obtained legally

-As an EB-5 Investor, to invest the minimum of USD$500,000 the project has to be located in a Targeted Employment Area (High Unemployment or Rural Area).
+As an EB-5 Investor, to invest a minimum of USD$500,000 the project has to be located in a Targeted Employment Area (High Unemployment or Rural Area).

-A High Unemployment Area is one where within a certain radius at the time of investment, experiencing unemployment of at least 150 percent of the national average rate.
+A High Unemployment Area is one that was within a certain radius at the time of investment, experiencing unemployment of at least 150 percent of the national average rate.

 A rural area is any area outside a metropolitan statistical area (as designated by the Office of Management and Budget) or outside the boundary of any city or town having a population of 20,000 or more according to the decennial census.